Frequently Asked Questions

 What is a filamentous fungi?

 Filamentous fungi is the term for a wide range of different microorganisms belonging to the fungi kingdom.
 The name stems from the fact that these fungi grow in elongated, thread-like fibers called filaments.
-An incredibly rich and diverse set of organisms, filamentous fungi has been used for a many different industrial purposes, and are used to create everything from pharmaceuticals and chemicals to food products and water treatment solutions.
+An incredibly rich and diverse set of organisms, filamentous fungi have been used for many different industrial purposes, and are used to create everything from pharmaceuticals and chemicals to food products and water treatment solutions.

 Is Promyc GMO?